Do your legs feel tired at the end of the day?

 Pain that gets better when legs are raised

-FELL BETTER WALKING
+FEEL BETTER WALKING

 Do you feel better walking rather than standing?